2028 European Men's Handball Championship bidding process: Spain and Portugal

 The news of the bid started on 30 October 2020, when both federations signed an organisation deal.

-On November 11, 2020, the Spanish and Portuguese Handball federations confirmed that they would team up to try and co-host EHF Euro 2028. with matches in Lisbon, Madrid, Malaga, Ourense and Valencia.
+On November 11, 2020, the Spanish and Portuguese Handball federations confirmed that they would team up to try and co-host EHF Euro 2028. with matches in Lisbon, Madrid, Málaga, Ourense and Valencia.
 The Main Round groups would've been in Lisbon and Madrid, with the latter hosting the final weekend.
 Although, three of Spain's venues were deemed not suitable for the championship.
 Their slogan is We play under one anthem.
 Their bid as a duo ended since Switzerland joined their bid.

 These were the proposed venues for Spain and Portugal's bid: